zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 + Turn a vanilla PyTorch code into ZenML pipelines.
 + Visualize the pipeline on an interactive dashboard.
 + Use the Weights & Biases experiment tracker to track results and share them.
-+ Switch to other experiment trackers with little code changes.
++ Switch to other experiment trackers such as Tensorboard and MLflow with little code changes.

 For those who prefer video, we showcased this during a community meetup on October 26, 2022.
 Otherwise, let's dive in!